Shadow Creek Ranch: Alvin Independent School District

 In 2016 11th grade students were allowed to choose between Manvel High School (Manvel) and the new Shadow Creek High School, but in fall 2017 Shadow Creek HS became the only high school assigned to SCR.
 Previously Manvel High School was the assigned high school for SCR.
-A portion of SCR was formerly zoned to Rodeo Palms High School.
+A portion of SCR was formerly zoned to Rodeo Palms Junior High School.